HSTRY 498 B: Colloquium in History

 Peer reviewing

 You will be responsible for peer-reviewing the outlines and drafts of two of your fellow students.
-I will assign groups and issue instructions for the peer-reviewing once everyone has submitted their research questions.
+I will assign groups in Canvas and issue instructions for the peer-reviewing once everyone has submitted their research questions.

 Academic Standards and Conduct